 HDR is an acronym for High dynamic range.
 HDR is an upgrade of the 4K, or Ultra HD (it does not apply to 720p and 1080p HD sets).
 HDR is the current “must-have” TV feature since it makes images more vibrant and lifelike through higher brightness, contrast, and wider color.
 HDR is an increase in the dynamic range of the picture.

-There is not much HDR programming available, but there are a few movies in the new 4K Blu-ray disc format, a progressive number of HDR shows available through streaming services.
+There is not much HDR programming available, but there are a few movies in the new 4K Blu-ray disc format, and a progressive number of HDR shows available through streaming services.

 Finally, If you want to buy the best, buy an HDR TV compatible with Dolby Vision.
 Don’t choose a TV just because it is HDR support because the standard has not been settled.